Terms & Conditions

 - 3.2.1 Give your complaint immediate attention.

-3.3 If you are not satisfied with our suggested resolution or if eight weeks have passed since you first brought your complaint to our attention, you have the right to refer your complaint to the Financial Ombudsman Service.
+3.3 If you are not satisfied with our suggested resolution or if eight weeks have passed since you first brought your complaint to our attention, you have the right to refer your complaint to the Financial Ombudsman Service unless you are a business debtor, in which case you may have this right.
 If you want the Financial Ombudsman Service to look into your complaint, you must contact them within six months of the date of any final response issued by us.
 You can write to them at: The Financial Ombudsman Service, Exchange Tower, London, E14 9SR

-3.4 Alternatively you can phone 0300 123 9123.
-Further helpful information can be obtained from visiting the Financial Ombudsman Service website at: www.financial-ombudsman.org.uk
+3.4 Alternatively you can phone 0800 023 4567.
+Further helpful information can be obtained from visiting the Financial Ombudsman Service website at www.financial-ombudsman.org.uk, you can also find out more information here, https://ec.europa.eu/consumers/odr/

 4. Data protection

-4.1 The personal information we collect about you is used by us to verify your identity, undertake credit assessments to inform our lending decisions, manage your account and to make collections.
-It is also used to contact you for marketing purposes.
+4.2 The personal information we collect about you is used by us to verify your identity, undertake credit assessments to inform our lending decisions, manage your account and to make collections.
+We may also use it to contact you in relation to this agreement (or for marketing purposes in accordance with your preferences) by post, email or telephone.

 4.4 We will disclose your personal data when legally required to do so, for example at the request of government authorities conducting an investigation.
 We will also use it to verify or enforce compliance with our policies, for example governing our web site and applicable laws or to protect against misuse or unauthorised use of our web site.